Lancia Aurelia: Lancia Aurelia Convertible (B24)

 Produced from 1956 to 1958, this second series featured many small alterations compared to the Aurelia Spider.
 It was mechanically based on the 5th series Aurelia B20.
 Cars from this series have a flatter windscreen with quarter-lights, deeper doors with external handles and wind-up windows.
 It also had one part chrome bumpers and a wider bonnet air-scoop.
 It had a proper convertible hood and a hardtop was available.
 521 cars were built.
-The B24S Convertible was built on the same wheelbase as the Spider and used a slightly less powerful (112 hp) 2,451cc V6 engine.
-The dashboard features 2 big dials.
+The B24S Convertible was built on the same wheelbase as the Spider and used a slightly less powerful, 112 PS 2,451 cc V6 engine.
+The dashboard features two large dials.